-Taking the time to think through these factors can help you sway that one-in-a- million talent you really want or save you both from wasting time on insurmountable obstacles.
+Taking the time to think through these factors can help you sway that one-in-a-million talent you want or save you from wasting time on insurmountable obstacles.

 Discerning Your Next Steps

-By now, you should be mindful that securing game-changing talent requires a lot more than posting jobs, flipping through resumes and dipping into your most convenient talent pool.
+By now, you realize securing game-changing talent requires much more than posting jobs, flipping through resumes, and dipping into your most convenient talent pool.

 You may decide it’s important to chase after passives, but not something you can or wish to do on your own.
 That decision isn’t difficult to make but identifying the right recruiting partner who can shoulder that responsibility is.

-If that’s the route you choose, we advise asking potential talent consultants to detail their process, particularly how they find and assess candidates, how they evaluate your business needs against market dynamics, past experience in your industry, and post-hire support.
+We advise asking potential talent consultants to detail their process.
+How they find and assess candidates and evaluate your business needs against market dynamics, experience in your industry and post-hire support is particularly important.
 And the acid test: Would past clients use them again?

-At a minimum, begin asking deeper questions, both of candidates and those tasked with recruiting them.
-Keep in mind top performers are in control of their careers and won’t tolerate broken hiring processes or communications.
+At a minimum, begin asking more profound questions of both candidates and those tasked with recruiting them.
+Please remember that those top performers are in control of their careers and won’t tolerate broken hiring processes or communications.

-Chasing after passives is harder than sitting back and evaluating active applicants alone, sure.
+Chasing after passives is more demanding than sitting back and evaluating active applicants alone.
 But it’s also hiring insurance.

-Take the time to get it right and reap the rewards for years to come.
+Take the time to get it right and reap the rewards for years.

 > Want a printable PDF of this post?
 Grab it here.